starship/starship/docs/es-ES/config/README.md

 ::: tip

-Mostrar notificaciones de escritorio requiere que se construya starship con soporte de `rust-notify`.
-Comprueba si tu Starship soporta notificaciones ejecutando `STARSHIP_LOG=debug starship module cmd_duration -d 60000` cuando `show_notifications` está establecido en `true`.
+Showing desktop notifications requires starship to be built with `rust-notify` support.
+You check if your starship supports notifications by running `STARSHIP_LOG=debug starship module cmd_duration -d 60000` when `show_notifications` is set to `true`.

 :::